Lake Street Transfer station: Lake station (Metropolitan Elevated; 1895–1913)

 The Metropolitan West Side Elevated Railroad Company, another founding company of the Chicago "L", was granted a fifty-year franchise by the Chicago City Council on April 7, 1892.
 Unlike the Lake Street Elevated, which operated a single line, the Metropolitan had a main line that proceeded west from downtown to Marshfield Junction, where it split into three branches: one northwestern branch to Logan Square (which in turn had a branch to Humboldt Park), one branch due west to Garfield Park, and one southwestern branch to Douglas Park.
 While the competing South Side and Lake Street Elevateds used steam traction, the Metropolitan never did; although it had originally intended to, and indeed had built much of its structure under the assumption that locomotives would be used, it decided in May 1894 to have electrified tracks instead, making it upon its opening the first revenue electric elevated railroad in the United States.

-The Metropolitan's tracks on the Logan Square branch were finished up to Robey by the middle of October 1894, and were powered on in April 1895 for test and inspection runs.
+The Metropolitan's tracks on the Logan Square branch were finished up to Robey by the middle of October 1894, and were given power in April 1895 for test and inspection runs.
 The Metropolitan began service at 6:00 a.m. on Monday, May 6, 1895, between Robey on the Logan Square branch and Canal on the main line.
 Eleven stations opened that day, one of which was on Lake Street.
 Since the Lake station crossed the Lake Street Elevated, its tracks and platforms were much higher than elsewhere on the "L".